 Real wood like these can be hard to come by, but you could replicate the look with black interior doors.

-Sherwin Williams Ethereal White Living Room
+Sherwin Williams Ethereal White in the Living Room

+It looks warm and cozy, but totally neutral at the same time!
 This home has such great light!

 I actually think this might be a bedroom again, but you can use your imagination here.